 We provide advice and representation to:

 - Members of the public directly

 Our barristers have been involved in a wide range of landmark migration and asylum cases.
 Recent examples include:

 General Prosecutor of Austria (for the United States Government) vs Dmitry Firtash (Austrian Court)

 Firtash, a Ukrainian oligarch, was arrested in Austria on a US extradition request.
 He has been represented by members of our immigration team.
-In a judgment on 30 April 2015 his extradition was rejected on the basis there was insufficient evidence.
+His extradition was rejected on the basis there was insufficient evidence.
 It was also rejected on the grounds that the US extradition request was politically motivated and therefore barred by article 4(3) of the US-Austria Extradition Treaty.
 This was widely reported in the international press and is recognised as a landmark decision.